How Lensed UMAP works

 , which skips the 2D layout step.

-Like the balanced global lens, this strategy can be reduced to a lens-density varying lens-distance threshold.
-Here, that threshold is expressed as the number of neighbours to keep in the lens-dimensions.
+Like the previous function, this strategy can be reduced to a varying filter-distance threshold.
+Here, that threshold is expressed as the number of neighbours to keep in the filter-dimensions.
 As a consequence, masker

 ’s n_neighbor